Adlink-ROS/demo_packages/demo_neuronbot_gpio/README.md

 # NeuronBot GPIO Demo
 This package performs two examples, "LED Blink" and "Push the Button" of GPIO on NeuronBot.
 In LED Blink, there is a publisher publishes the command to control the LED.
 Also, there is a subscriber subscribes the data to turn on or turn off the LED by setting the voltage of the pin.
-In Push the Button, there is a publisher publishes the voltage of pin of the button.
-When subscriber subscribes the data, it will show that whether the user is pushing the button or not.
+On the other hand, in Push the Button, there is a service named "sema_gpio".
+To get the status of the button, run the sema_client to call the service and run the sema_server to provide the data.

 In this two examples, we use SEMA library to control the GPIO of ROS Starter Kit.
 Please refer to [ADLINK SEMA](https://www.adlinktech.com/Products/Industrial_IoT_and_Cloud_solutions/SEMA_Smart_Embedded_Management_Agent/SEMA?lang=en) for fully installation and setup of SEMA.
 Futhermore, for GPIO pin layout of ROS Starter Kit, please review the section of 4.2.13 Feature Connector of user maual of [ADLINK Embedded Boards](https://www.adlinktech.com/Products/Industrial_Motherboards_SBCs/Mini-ITXEmbeddedBoards/AmITX-SL-G?lang=en).